-The interests of autistic people are usually limited to certain areas, and some of them have exceptional abilities in a specific field, for example in mental arithmetic, drawing, music or memory feats.
+The interests of people with autism are usually limited to certain areas.
+Some of them have exceptional abilities in a specific field, such as mental arithmetic, drawing, music, or memory feats.

-This is part of a phenomenon referred to as the “savant syndrome” where persons with mental disabilities present high skill in some activity.
-The autistic persons that present such skills are known as “autistic savants”, and they represent about half of persons with savant syndrome.
+These exceptional abilities are part of the “savant syndrome,” where persons with mental disabilities present high skill in some activity.
+The persons with autism that present such skills are known as “autistic savants,” and they represent about half of those with savant syndrome.

 The causes of autism are not yet fully understood

-The causes of autism are still not fully understood; several factors are nevertheless known to play a role in its development.
-One’s genetic heritage as well as certain biological processes occurring before, during and after one’s birth can affect the development of the brain and trigger autism, for example.
+The causes of autism are still not fully understood.
+However, several factors are known to play a role in its development.
+One’s genetic heritage and specific biological processes occurring before, during, and after one’s birth can affect the development of the brain and trigger autism.

-The hypothesis that autism develops due to a lack of affection throughout one’s upbringing or as the result of childhood trauma, which was still believed well into the 1960s, is nowadays known to be baseless.
-Similarly, the contention that environmental toxins or vaccine additives can trigger autism is also unfounded; the US Food and Drug Administration (FDA) has considered such claims unsubstantiated since 2006.
+The 1960s hypothesis that autism develops due to a lack of affection throughout one’s upbringing or as the result of childhood trauma is nowadays known to be baseless.
+Similarly, the contention that environmental toxins or vaccine additives can trigger autism is also unfounded.
+The US Food and Drug Administration (FDA) has considered such claims unsubstantiated since 2006.

 Unrecorded cases higher in earlier years